Aloha-Archives/aloha-archives.github.io/index.md

 <img src="pics/edit.png">

 # Community Feedback
 We are interested in your experience using Aloha Archives!
-If you have any suggestions on how we can improve the application, feel free to email us at shaelynl@hawaii.edu.
+If you have any suggestions on how we can improve the application, feel free to fill out our feedback form [https://forms.gle/yJkAZ5UfKk6JsWMv6](https://forms.gle/yJkAZ5UfKk6JsWMv6).

 # Developer Guide
 Developers who are interested in running our project locally must have Next.js and PostgreSQL installed.
 Our tech stack also uses ESLint, Typescript, Bootstrap 5, and React, with deployment via Vercel.